Boris Johnson has flipflopped too many times.

-Only days after 52 percent of Britons took his advice and voted in a referendum to withdraw from the European Union, the former mayor of London suggested that the island nation could negotiate so close a relationship with the continent that it would barely feel the effects of leaving.
+Only days after 52 percent of Britons took his advice and voted in a referendum to exit the European Union, the former mayor of London suggested that his island nation can negotiate so close a relationship with the continent that it would barely feel the effects of leaving at all.

-He went on to say the leave campaign was never really about immigration, all evidence to the contrary which suggests that the majority of those who voted out did so in order to control immigration.
+He went on to say that the “leave” campaign was never about immigration when all the polls suggests the majority of those who voted out did so to control immigration.

-“Taking back control” was Johnson’s very pitch for leaving the EU.
+“Taking back control” was Johnson’s very own pitch for leaving.

 Gove had been expected to back Johnson.
 Many of his allies had already come out in support of Johnson.

 The Brexiteers, who are now likely to rally around Gove, should have seen this coming.

 Johnson, a former Brussels correspondent for The Telegraph, could always be counted on to poke fun at the EU, but not until a few months ago did he argue for getting out of it.